wevm/wagmi/docs/react/getting-started.md

 ### Create Config

-Create and export a new wagmi config using `createConfig`.
+Create and export a new Wagmi config using `createConfig`.

 ::: code-group
 <<< @/snippets/react/config.ts[config.ts]
 :::

-In this example, wagmi is configured to use the Mainnet and Sepolia chains, and `injected` connector.
+In this example, Wagmi is configured to use the Mainnet and Sepolia chains, and `injected` connector.
 Check out the [`createConfig` docs](/react/createConfig) for more configuration options.

 ---

-If you are using [TypeScript](/react/typescript), you can "register" the wagmi `config` to get strong type-safety across React Context in places that wouldn't normally have type info.
+If you are using [TypeScript](/react/typescript), you can "register" the Wagmi `config` to get strong type-safety across React Context in places that wouldn't normally have type info.

 ```ts
 declare module 'wagmi' {